danielamz97/sqlalchemy-challenge/README.md

 - Start Route: Accepts a start date parameter and returns min, max, and average temperatures from the start date to the end of the dataset.
 - Start/End Route: Accepts start and end date parameters, returning min, max, and average temperatures for the specified date range.

-### Coding Conventions and Formatting

-- Adheres to best practices by placing imports, naming conventions, and DRY principles.
-- Maintains concise logic and promotes creative engineering.

 ## Credits